 Opening the Box: STEAM (science, technology, engineering, art and math)

 The institute works with public school teachers through its STEAM program, which teaches math skills to middle-school students through Northwest Coast art.
 Teams of teachers, artists, and SHI staff are producing, field testing, and disseminating a series of supplemental math resources that incorporate Tlingit culture and language geared for beginning algebra and geometry courses.
 SHI is building the model for use in Southeast Alaska by adapting nationally recognized, successful math programs developed by other organizations outside the region.

 Opening the Box: STEAM Academy: The STEAM program includes an annual academy for students entering grades 6-8 where Native art practices, such as basketry, weaving and canoe making, are used to teach math.
 The teachers also increase their knowledge of Native cultural traditions, protocols and art as they affect mathematical learning.
 Contact: firstname.lastname@example.org

 - June 7-12 in Juneau Wrangell and Sitka

 - June 14-19 in Hoonah, Klawock, and Angoon

 Latseen Hoop Camp

 Sealaska Heritage Institute sponsors an annual Latseen Hoop Camp.
-Sealaska Heritage developed the model for this program, which teaches basketball skills and the Tlingit four core cultural values.
+Sealaska Heritage developed the model for this program, which teach athletic skills and the Tlingit four core cultural values.
 This innovative program provides a fun and safe environment for youth to be physically active, develop basketball fundamentals, and learn the Tlingit language!
 This camp is made possible through contributions from Sealaska and the City and Borough of Juneau.